harithh0/FileCrypt/README.md

 - `-k`: Keep file extension in encrypted file (e.g., myFile.txt -> myFile~.txt)
 - `-del`: Delete regular files after encryption (optional)

-## Note

-The tool uses Python's garbage collection to attempt to clear memory after use, but this is not a guarantee that the memory is cleared immediately or that it's cleared in a secure manner.
-It's generally better to use libraries and constructs that are designed for secure handling of sensitive data.

 ## Disclaimer

 This tool is for educational purposes only.
 The author is not responsible for any misuse or damage caused by this tool.
 Use it responsibly.